niek-sidn/hsm_workshop/Slide15.md

 ## Exercise "Introducing pkcs11-tool from opensc package & hash"
 OpenCS is far from complete, version 0.23.
 But good enough for this workshop.
 Note: man file is not yet completely helpful, and examples on the interwebs are often confusing.
-To roll your [own](https://github.com/niek-sidn/hsm_workshop/blob/main/Build_OpenSC.md)

 Note: If you're serious you'd better use the pkcs11 libraries of your favorite programming language.
 ```
-apt install opensc
+apt install opensc xxd
 pkcs11-tool --module /usr/lib/softhsm/libsofthsm2.so --show-info
 ```
 Info about the HSM, observe how it is linked to softhsm by library, more info than softhsm2-util.